February 03, 2022

 Warm-up and stretching

 This is an essential part of any exercise programme.
 Always aim to spend 10-15 minutes during some static and dynamic stretching.

 Leg and upper body strength work

 Your legs will need a great deal of strength to maintain your control down the piste.
 Static wall squats for the quads is a classic exercise but you need to consider hip strength and stability too.

 A stable core helps your body work effectively and maintains your balance and control.
 Make sure you do core work that is suitable for your level of ability.
 Pilates can be a great option here, and this too is something we offer as a service.
 Click here for more information on our Pilates membership.

 The muscles in your legs need to be flexible enough, especially as they will tighten up after a day on the slopes.
-Your calf muscles particularly need to flexible to enable good ankle flex in your boots which helps give you good control.
+Your calf muscles particularly need to be flexible to enable good ankle flex in your boots which helps give you good control.

 Taking the time before your ski holiday to prepare will be more than worth it.
 If you get fit to hit the slopes, you’ll be able to ski for longer, feel less tired afterwards and enjoy the experience a whole lot more.